 Find the cancellation stamp in the visitor center of your park and use it to eclipse the Sun here.
 The stamp should fit right inside the center of the Sun.

-If you are not near a visitor center, color the center of the Sun in with your pencil, crayon, or marker to make a total solar eclipse.
+If you are not near a visitor center, color the Sun with your pencil, crayon, or marker to make a partial, annular, or total eclipse.

 Did You Know?